kalamuna/metalsmith-jstransformer/README.md

 ### Layouts

-Declare layouts for your content with the extension of the template engine to be used for the layout.
+Declare layouts for your content with the extension of the template engine to be used for the layout, in the `src/layouts/**` directory.

 #### Example